CrazyRobMiles/Max_Python/README.md

 ## Classes

-Create a simple sprite class hierarchy.
+This part didn't make it into the article.
+But you might find it interesting.
+It shows a simple sprite class hierarchy.

 * **11MakeSprite** - make a parent Sprite class and a Dot class
 * **12DotandBlock** - add a Block class
 * **13DotsAndBlocks** - lots of dots and blocks in a playfield list

-# Browser to Python
+# JavaScript - Browser to Python

 The BrowserToPython folder contains web pages and Python files which implement the transfer of colour information from a PC to a PICO running MicroPython: